astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ## Scheduling Concepts

-There are a couple of concepts and terms in Airflow that are important to understand related to scheduling:
+There are a couple of terms and parameters in Airflow that are important to understand related to scheduling.

-- **Data Interval**: The period of data that a task should operate on.
-This concept is made up of two parameters, both of which are `datetime` objects:
-    - `data_interval_start`: The start date and time of the data interval.
-For scheduled DAG Runs, this is the same time as the logical date.
+### Terms

-    - `data_interval_end`: The end date and time of the data interval.
-For scheduled DAG Runs, this may be the same time as the *next* logical date, depending on whether your timetable has "holes" in it.
+- **Data Interval**: The data interval is a property of each DAG Run that represents the period of data that each task should operate on.
+For example, for a DAG scheduled hourly each data interval will begin at the top of the hour (minute 0) and end at the close of the hour (minute 59).
+The DAG Run is typically executed at the *end* of the data interval, depending on whether your DAG's schedule has "gaps" in it.
-- **Logical Date**: Formerly execution date.
-The same as the `data_interval_start.`
+- **Logical Date**: The logical date of a DAG Run is the same as the *start* of the data interval.
+It does not represent when the DAG will actually be executed.
+Prior to Airflow 2.2, this was referred to as the execution date.
+- **Timetable**: The timetable is a property of a DAG that dictates the data interval and logical date for each DAG Run (i.e. it determines when a DAG will be scheduled).
 - **Run After**: The earliest time the DAG can be scheduled.
-This date is shown in the Airflow UI, and may be the same as the `data_interval_end` depending on your DAG's timetable.
+This date is shown in the Airflow UI, and may be the same as the end of the data interval depending on your DAG's timetable.
+- **Backfilling and Catchup**: We won't cover these concepts in depth here, but they can be related to scheduling.
+We recommend reading [the Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html#backfill-and-catchup) on them to understand how they work and whether they're relevant for your use case.

+> Note: in this guide we do not cover the `execution_date` concept, which has been deprecated as of Airflow 2.2.
+If you are using older versions of Airflow, review [this doc](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html) for more on `execution_date`.

+### Parameters

+The following parameters are derived from the concepts described above and are important for ensuring your DAG runs at the correct time.

+- **`data_interval_start`**: A datetime object defining the start date and time of the data interval.
+A DAG's timetable will return this parameter for each DAG Run.
+- **`data_interval_end`**: A datetime object defining the end date and time of the data interval.
+A DAG's timetable will return this parameter for each DAG Run.
 - **`schedule_interval`**: A parameter that can be set at the DAG level to define when that DAG will be run.
 This argument accepts cron expressions or timedelta objects (see the next section for more on this).
+The `schedule_interval` can still be defined in Airflow 2.2+, and that schedule will be automatically converted to a timetable by Airflow.
-- **`timetable`**: A property of a DAG that dictates the data interval and logical date for each DAG Run.
+- **`timetable`**: A parameter that can be set at the DAG level to define its timetable (either custom or built-in).
 Timetables can be defined explicitly within the DAG (more on this below), or will be determined automatically by Airflow in cases where a `schedule_interval` is provided.
+Either a `timetable` or a `schedule_interval` should be defined for each DAG, not both.
 - **`start_date`**: The first date your DAG will be executed.
 This parameter is required for your DAG to be scheduled by Airflow.
 - **`end_date`**: The last date your DAG will be executed.
 This parameter is optional.
-- **Backfilling and Catchup**: We won't cover these concepts in depth here, but they can be related to scheduling.
-We recommend reading [the Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html#backfill-and-catchup) on them to understand how they work and whether they're relevant for your use case.

-> Note: in this guide we do not cover the `execution_date` concept, which has been deprecated as of Airflow 2.2.
-If you are using older versions of Airflow, review [this doc](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html) for more on `execution_date`.
+### Example

 As a simple example of how these concepts work together, say we have a DAG that is scheduled to run every 5 minutes.
 Taking the most recent DAG Run, the logical date is `2021-10-08 19:12:36`, which is the same as the `data_interval_start` shown in the screenshot below.
 The `data_interval_end` is 5 minutes later.

 ![5 Minute Example DAG](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/5_min_example.png)

 If we look at the next run in the UI, the logical date is `2021-10-08 19:17:36`.
-This is 5 minutes after the previous logical date, and the same as the `data_interval_end` of the last DAG Run since there are no "holes" in the schedule.
+This is 5 minutes after the previous logical date, and the same as the `data_interval_end` of the last DAG Run since there are no gaps in the schedule.
 The data interval of the next DAG Run is also shown.
 Run After, which is the date and time that the next DAG Run is scheduled for, is the same as the current DAG Run's `data_interval_end`: `2021-10-08 19:22:36`.

 ![5 Minute Next Run](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/5_min_next_run.png)